Abdelrahim-bebo/Capacitence-meter/README.md

 - **Display:** 7-seg
 - **Capacitor:** Capacitor With Any Value From Microfarad to Millifarad
 - **Resistor:** 10k ohms (or appropriate value for your circuit)
-- **Miscellaneous:** Breadboard, jumper wires, power supply, Latch 4094, 7-Seg, Crystal
+- **Miscellaneous:** Breadboard, jumper wires, power supply, Latch 4094, 7-Seg, Crystal Oscillator

 ## Software Requirements